No Other Writer Has the Credentials That Our Legal Content Writer Has

 Legal Content Writer

-Our legal blog posts are researched, drafted, or edited by a New York State Supreme Court principal court attorney–how many legal marketing businesses can say that?
+Our legal blog posts are researched, drafted, or edited by a judge’s law clerk–how many legal marketing businesses can say that?
 Our legal content writer was also a former personal injury lawyer who has practical experience handling real personal injury accident cases including auto accidents, trucking accidents, medical malpractice, slip and falls, construction accidents, dog bites, and other types of personal injury cases.
 There is even public record, appellate-level proof of our writer’s actual personal injury and legal experience in the form of an appellate0level decision in Frank v Smith.

-Now appointed to the New York State Supreme Court as a court attorney to a New York State Supreme Court justice, our writer Nicholas A. Battaglia, Esq., handles all facets of litigation including personal injury, divorce, foreclosure, breach of contract, article 78, municipal liability, name changes, writ of habeas corpus, and other litigation matters.
+Now appointed a law clerk to a New York State judge, our writer Nicholas A. Battaglia, Esq., handles all facets of litigation including personal injury, divorce, foreclosure, breach of contract, article 78, municipal liability, name changes, writ of habeas corpus, and other litigation matters.
 With this practical experience you are guaranteed to get superior work product than other content companies.
 In fact, having this experience assisting in writing decisions and bench memoranda, as well as conducting legal research on many varied topics, only makes our legal content writer a strong writer for your website’s content.
 And again, you are getting someone with experience who has now settled matters in the seven-figure and even eight-figure range while working for the courts.
 There are no other legal writing companies with that level of experience writing your blogs.

 Moreover, NAB Legal Marketing, LLC also has a registered nurse on staff to review heavy anatomy and medical malpractice posts.
 The price you get for writing legal content and a law firm blog is included in having a registered nurse review your content.
 Therefore, no only are you getting a superior law-based article or blog post, you are are also guaranteeing there to be medical accuracy through the use of a registered nurse.
 No other legal content writing company can offer you a court attorney for the supreme court, with litigation experience settling matters in the eight-figure range, and with a registered nurse editing and checking accuracy.